 Keep the pests away

-Unfortunately, pets that are allowed outdoors are susceptible to getting fleas, which can quickly lead to poor health.
+Unfortunately, pets allowed outdoors are susceptible to fleas, which can quickly lead to poor health.
 Your pet may seem irritated, may get infections, and can even start losing hair if fleas are left untreated.

 The best way to take care of your pet is to make sure you regularly use a schedule of flea and heartworm control.